Pillar 2 NomoAdmin1 February 8, 2026

 Human Rights Policies

 Corporate human rights policies are internal governance documents that lay out how a business operates.
-Our tools and samples help companies draft policies appropriate to their operations
+We have produced a sample policy but urge you to look at the strong existing policies of some companies

 01